Table of Contents:

 - The institute has determined the applicant’s suitability by the institute’s relevant committee.
 This committee will have assessed the analyst’s pedagogical knowledge and skills relevant to supervision, including the ability to clearly and effectively conceptualize and articulate theory and technique, and establish and maintain an appropriate supervisory relationship.

-- It is recommended that the evaluation of the prospective Supervising Analyst only also include a detailed review of the applicant’s clinical work.
+- It is recommended that the evaluation of the prospective Supervising Analyst only also include a detailed review of the applicant’s clinical work, including work with patients of different genders.

 - The institute’s procedures for the review procedures in b. and c. must have been approved by the Board of Directors of AAPE.